fujitake/vantiq-related/vantiq-apps-development/docs/eng/Vantiq_ExtLifecycleManagement_SetupProcedure.md

 ![DeployButton](../../imgs/lcm/image5.png)

-　Fill in the required fields and click the OK button.
+Fill in the required fields.
+In case you want to pull the image from a private repository, enter `quay-secret`, the docker-registry secret name which you have created in the previous step, into the [Image Pull Secret] field.
+Click the [OK] button.

 ![InputItems](../../imgs/lcm/image6.png)